nanocortex/metube-firefox-addon/README.md

 - **Custom Headers**: Specify the custom header name and value for authentication or other purposes.
   **Default**: `[]` (empty array)

+## Permissions

+This extension requires the following permissions:

+- **Access browser tabs** (`activeTab`) - To get the current tab's URL when you want to send it to MeTube.
+- **Display context menu** (`menus`) - To show the right-click context menu option.
+- **Store data** (`storage`) - To save your MeTube instance URL and preferences.

+**Optional permissions (requested at runtime when SSO is enabled):**
+- **Access all websites** (`<all_urls>`) - Only requested if you enable "Send cookies for authentication (SSO)" in settings.
+This permission is necessary because SSO authentication systems redirect to different domains (e.g., Authentik, Authelia, Keycloak) for login.
+The extension only uses this to follow authentication redirects and will only actually access your MeTube instance and authentication provider.
+If your MeTube instance doesn't require SSO authentication, you can leave this option disabled and no permission will be requested.
+- **Access cookies** - Required for SSO mode to send authentication cookies to your MeTube instance.

 ## Planned features

 - [ ] keyboard shortcuts